Cruising to Toba Inlet

 Day 1

-Make time to explore the tidal stream and lake at the head of the inlet.
+If you have time, you can explore the tidal stream and lake at the head of the inlet.

 Day 2